pahtzo/hurricane-tunnel-dohdot/README.md

 I can't help with the mobile devices but for Windows it's relativly simple to set a few policy based registry keys to disable the browser's built-in DNS client.
-Setting these values will force ALL DNS queries from the browser to go through the OS DNS client in the clear and hence to the firewall in the clear where pfBlockerNG will catch them and force a standard IPv4-only A lookup for the domains listed in the Python no AAAA list.
+Setting these values will force ALL DNS queries from the browser to go through the OS DNS client in the clear and hence to the firewall in the clear where pfBlockerNG will catch them and force a standard IPv4-only 'A' lookup for the domains listed in the Python no 'AAAA' list.

 Since the HE.net Tunnelbroker service is mainly for learning, testing, and IPv6 certification it should NOT be used in a production environment.
 With that said, having done both network administration as well as information security I'm going to let the admin in me win this argument